-Japanese researchers caught eight whales in the 1970’s.
-They were a bit odd.
+Japanese researchers caught the first eight specimens in the 1970s.
+They did think the whales were a bit odd.
 They looked like Bryde’s whales, but they were smaller and had some differences.
-Still, they were filed as Bryde’s.
+Still, they filed them as Bryde’s.

-Five years later Japanese scientists got curious about these odd preserved specimens.
-And they discovered they were not Bryde’s whales after all, but a new species.
+Five years later, Japanese scientists got curious about these odd preserved specimens.
+They began studying them and discovered the whales were not Bryde’s after all, but a new species.

-In 2014 researcher Salvatore Cerchio was looking for dolphins off the coast of Madagascar, when his team filmed a medium-size whale.
+In 2014, researcher Salvatore Cerchio was looking for dolphins off the coast of Madagascar.
+One day, his team filmed a medium-sized whale.
 Thinking it might be an Omura’s, they got a DNA sample.

-For all the sightings and the study, the Omura’s remain a bit of a mystery.
-Researchers do know they are baleen whales, so they are toothless; they live in all oceans, in subtropical and tropical waters.
-And apparently they do not migrate like other whales.
+Yet, the Omura’s remain a bit of a mystery.
+Researchers do know they are baleen whales, so they are toothless type.
+They live in all oceans, in subtropical and tropical waters.
+And apparently, they do not migrate like other whales.

-In a village, the team found an unusual skull with long parallel horns (50 cm/20 in long).
+In a village, the team found an unusual skull with long, parallel horns (50 cm/20 in long).
 It was a hunter’s trophy.
 The team had not seen a similar skull before, so they asked around and found more skulls and furs.

-Saolas are not only a new species (Pseudoryx nghetinhensis), but a new genus (a broader category than species).
+Saolas are not only a new species (Pseudoryx nghetinhensis) but a new genus (a broader category than species).